 he is extremely proud of his Mayan heritage and

 a good speaker.
-He was very knowledgable of the history on Ek' Balam and able to answer all quest
+He was very knowledgable of the history on Ek' Balam and able to answer all questions asked of him.

 The preceeding attached youtube video does not tell you this figure on the carving represents homosexuals - the male homosexuals were given the position of guard over the women when the King and or his men had to leave the village.